BlueNexus/PyMagic/cardReadme.md

 11. "Sentinel" - This creature will automatically block, regardless of whether or not it is tapped.
 12. "Beserker" - This creature gains +1/+1 when attacking, and -1/-1 when defending.
 More will be added with time.

+You are free to add new creatures at any time.